Hurricane (Lead song)

-Hurricane (stylized as HURRICANE) is the eighteenth single released by the Japanese hip-hop group Lead.
-It was their first single of 2011, released a year after their previous single Speed Star.
-The peaked at #8 on the Oricon charts, where it stayed for three weeks.
-The single became their first single to chart in the top ten on Oricon since their 2006 single Virgin Blue.
+"Hurricane" is the eighteenth single released by the Japanese hip-hop group Lead.
+It was their first single of 2011, released a year after their previous single "Speed Star".
+The peaked at #8 on the Oricon chart, where it stayed for three weeks.
+The single became their first single to chart in the top ten on Oricon since their 2006 single "Virgin Blue".

 The single was released in five formats, a standard CD, and four CD only editions that corresponded to each member.
 The four corresponding versions were also release as limited editions, which contained event tickets.
-Each member edition contained different b-sides on the CD portion, along with differing cover art.
+Each member edition contained different B-sides on the CD portion, along with differing cover art.